Public policy: Evidence-based policy

 Evidence-based policy is associated with Adrian Smith because in his 1996 presidential address to the Royal Statistical Society, Smith questioned the current process of policy making and urged for a more "evidence-based approach" commenting that it has "valuable lessons to offer".

-Some policy scholars now avoid using the term evidence-based policy, using others such as evidence informed.
+Some policy scholars now avoid using the term evidence-based policy, opting for terms such as evidence-informed.
 This language shift allows continued thinking about the underlying desire to improve evidence use in terms of its rigor or quality, while avoiding some of the key limitations or reductionist ideas at times seen with the evidence-based language.
 Still, the language of evidence-based policy is widely used and, as such, can be interpreted to reflect a desire for evidence to be used well or appropriately in one way or another – such as by ensuring systematic consideration of rigorous and high quality policy relevant evidence, or by avoiding biased and erroneous applications of evidence for political ends.

-The development and analysis of evidence based / evidence informed policy are supported by multidisciplinary public policy research and policy analysis.
+The development and analysis of evidence-based / evidence-informed policy are supported by multidisciplinary public policy research and policy analysis.

 In the U.S.

-Unlike the UK, the U.S. has a largely devolved government, with power at local, state and federal level.
-Due to these various levels of governance, it can often be difficult to coordinate passing bills and legislation, and there is often disagreement.
-Despite this, the system allows citizens to be relatively involved in inputting legislation.
-Furthermore, each level of government is set up in a similar way with similar rules, and all pump money into creating what is hoped to be effective legislation.
+Unlike the UK, the U.S. has a largely devolved government, with power at the local, state, and federal levels.
+Due to these various levels of governance, it can be difficult to coordinate the passage of bills and legislation, and disagreements often arise.
+Despite this, the system allows citizens to be relatively involved in the legislative process.
+Furthermore, each level of government is structured similarly, with similar rules, and all pump money into creating what is hoped to be effective legislation.
 Policy creation in America is often seen as unique to other countries.

 Academic discipline

 As an academic discipline, public policy brings in elements of many social science fields and concepts, including economics, sociology, political economy, social policy, program evaluation, policy analysis, and public management, all as applied to problems of governmental administration, management, and operations.
 At the same time, the study of public policy is distinct from political science or economics, in its focus on the application of theory to practice.
-While the majority of public policy degrees are master's and doctoral degrees, there are several universities that offer undergraduate education in public policy.
+While the majority of public policy degrees are master's and doctoral degrees, several universities offer undergraduate programs in public policy.
 Notable institutions include: